-If you are planning to enter competition, finish working on up to 2 photographs to submit for Digital Competition.
-Mat or mount up to 2 photographs for the Print Competition.
+- If you are planning to enter competition, finish working on up to two photographs to submit for the Projected (digital) competition and/or mat or mount up to two photographs for the Print competition. - Consider providing an article for the Cable Release newsletter (including reviews, workshops, trips, thoughts, or anything of interest!).

-First Thursday - Speaker's Night
+First Thursday - Speaker Night

-- Attend the Speaker's Night to gain inspiration and learn how a professional approaches photography. - Submit Digital Competition Entries by the midnight deadline.
+- Attend Speaker Night to gain inspiration and learn how an expert approaches photography. - Submit Projected Competition entries by the midnight deadline.